Saimcode/TIC-TAC-TOE-with-VB/README.md

-# 🔋Tic Tac Toe Game
+# ❌⭕️ Tic Tac Toe Game

 This is a simple Tic Tac Toe game made using Visual Basic .NET.
 It's a game that displays a 3x3 grid of squares.
 The player can click on a square to mark it with either an X or an O. The game ends when a player has 3 in a row.
 The winner will be alerted.